samkennerly/quarto/README.md

 then `git pull` will pull this repo's pages and style into your repo.
 - If you
 [fork](https://help.github.com/en/articles/fork-a-repo),
 then your repo will include this repo's entire history.
-You don't need that.
+You don't need it.

 ## Is this a PR I see before me?